securitybunker/databunker.org/content/doc/faq/_index.md

 All customer records are encrypted with a 32-byte key comprising a System Master key (24 bytes, stored in memory, not on disk) and a customer record key (8 bytes, stored on disk).
 The System Master key is kept in RAM and is never stored on disk.
 The enterprise version supports Master key split.

-## Is Databunker end-user facing?

-Yes.
-According to GDPR, the end-user must have control over their personal data.
-The user can change their personal data, give or withdraw consent, and request data deletion (forget-me).
-All user operations can be self-service (automatically enforced) or require DPO/Admin approval.

 ## Does Databunker is a wrapper for an existing database?

-No, Databunker is not a wrapper for an existing database.
+Databunker is not a wrapper for an existing database.
 It is a purpose-built application service designed to encrypt and store personal records in a privacy-compliant manner.
 The service offers a REST API for storing and updating user records in JSON format, along with a customer-facing web UI that provides visibility into the customer’s personal data.